-Extreme weather in the U.K.
+1.2.3 Extreme weather in the U.K.

 The U.K. is no stranger to changing climate.
 The year 2012 was the second wettest year in the U.K. since records began, and six years since 1998 are in the top ten wettest years (1998, 1999, 2000, 2002, 2008 and 2012).
+December 2015 was the wettest single month on record.
 Flash-flooding in Glasgow in 2002 resulted in the evacuation of over 200 people from their homes, landslides, and the contamination of drinking water.
 Flooding in Boscastle (southwest England) in 2004 resulted in the destruction of over 100 homes and business properties; flooding across the entire UK in 2007, 2008, 2009 and 2012 - including severe flash-flooding in notoriously dry (!)
-Newcastle in June 2012 - has resulted in a number of deaths, as well as millions of pounds worth of damage to properties and infrastructure.
+Newcastle in June 2012 - resulted in a number of deaths, as well as millions of pounds worth of damage to properties and infrastructure.
 Observational studies and climate models indicate that the occurrence, and magnitide, of such extreme rainfall events will continue to increase in the future.

 On a much more destructive scale was the "Great North Sea Flood" of 1953.
 On the night of 31st January a major European windstorm combined with a high spring tide which resulted in a storm surge along the coasts of Holland, Belgium and Eastern Scotland/England of up to 18 feet.
 In total, 2,551 people were killed.
-The great storm of 1987, in which record-breaking hurricane-strength wind speeds battered parts of southeast England and northern France, killed 22 people - in a night on which the BBC weather forecaster, Michael Fish, infamously declared "Don't worry, there won't be a hurricane"!
-In fact, over the last decade or so the U.K. has seen a gradual shift in its wind climate, with gales, tropical storm-strength wind speeds and even tornadoes (e.g. Birmingham in 2005).
+The Great Storm of 1987, in which record-breaking hurricane-strength wind speeds battered parts of southeast England and northern France, killed 22 people - on a night in which the BBC weather forecaster, Michael Fish, infamously said: "Don't worry, there won't be a hurricane"!
+The "Burns Day Storm" on 25th January 1990 proved more deadly than the Great Storm of 1987, mainly because it hit during the day.
+It caused chaos, killing some children in their schools when the roof collapsed and throwing cars off the road.
+47 people died and around half a million homes were left without electricity.
+However, unlike 1987, the UK Met Office had predicted the storm's progress and had issued several warnings.
+Over the last decade or so the U.K. has seen a gradual shift in its wind climate, with gales, tropical storm-strength wind speeds and even tornadoes (e.g. Birmingham in 2005).
+See Figure 1.3.